I don’t overthink, over pack and over plan, bike gives me freedom

 I travel solo, and that’s not going to change – but I would kill for an opportunity to ride with Joey Evans.
 That guy is just pure inspiration.

-You were travelling the world long before you started riding a motorcycle.
+You were traveling the world long before you started riding a motorcycle.
 Did riding change your approach and do you feel a difference in your travels?

 Yes, massive.
 The bike gives me the ultimate freedom.